In-disBEALief/ratgdo-android/README.md

 ## Setup

 1. Install the app on your Android device (API 26+)
-2. Ensure your phone is connected to the same WiFi network as your RATGDO
+2. Ensure your phone is connected to the same Wi-Fi network as your RATGDO
 3. Tap the **gear icon** in the top right
 4. Enter your RATGDO's IP address or hostname (e.g. `192.168.0.13`)
 5. Tap **Save** — the app will connect automatically and display the current door state